prathameshratthe/SecureMedicos/README.md

 # SecureMedicos
 SecureMedicos is an application that provides a secured, homomorphic way of storing crucial, sensitive pharmaceutical data on the cloud.
-It is an application that we implemented as our final year project for Bachelor's Degree in Computer Engineering.
+It is an application that we implemented as our Pre-final year project for a Bachelor's Degree in Computer Science and Engineering.

-Our research is published in [Web Of Science journal](http://sersc.org/journals/index.php/IJFGCN/article/view/17887) and has received the [Best paper award](https://photos.app.goo.gl/hmBGN9uLPGHXrnqC8) at ICCTAW conference (Computing technologies for Transforming the Automated World) held in April 2020

 ## Homomorphic Encryption
 Homomorphic Encryption is an encryption technique that allows specific computations on data in its encrypted form (cipher texts).
 The result is always encrypted data (cipher text), which results from operations performed on encrypted data of plain text.
-Homomorphic Encryption provides the basis of manipulating data without decrypting it first.
-We make use of **Paillier Homomorphic Encryption scheme** in our implementation.
+Homomorphic Encryption provides the basis for manipulating data without decrypting it first.
+We make use of the **Paillier Homomorphic Encryption scheme** in our implementation.

 ## Key Storage on the Server
 Our application focuses on two users, managers and researchers/employees.
-In any case the keys need to be stored securely on the servers.
+In any case, the keys need to be stored securely on the servers.
 There are various ways that we explored and then came to a conclusion of making use of the most suitable one.
-Few methods are:
+A few methods are:

 ### HSM (Hardware Security Module)
 It is a separate hardware module in which sensitive keys are stored.
-The major advantage that this method provides is it’s distal from the actual server.
-The keys are stored on the HSM and never leaves the appliance un-encrypted.
+The major advantage that this method provides is its distal from the actual server.
+The keys are stored on the HSM and never leaves the appliance unencrypted.
 Any cryptographic activity that involves the private key is carried out internally within the device.
 However, considering the overhead of extra hardware we didn’t opt for this option in our project.